emissary-ingress/emissary/docs/reference/filter-reference.md

         insteadOfRedirect:        # optional; default is to do a redirect to the identity provider
           ifRequestHeader:        # optional; default is to return httpStatusCode for all requests that would redirect-to-identity-provider
             name: "string"        # required
-            value: "string"       # optional; default is any non-empty string
+            valueRegex: "regex"   # optional; will do a regex-match
+            negate: "bool"        # optional; invert the match
           # option 1:
           httpStatusCode: integer # optional; default is 403 (unless `filters` is set)
           # option 2: